In the world of online marketing, customers cling to those with authority — end of the story.

 Here’s how your outreach would look like in this case:

-No — it’s not just about the compensation. it should also be about giving them the creative freedom to work on something they’re truly passionate about, be it a YouTube video or a well-written article.
+No — it’s not just about the compensation.
+It should also be about giving them the creative freedom to work on something they’re truly passionate about, be it a YouTube video or a well-written article.

-According to a survey, 68 percent of influencers choose to work with a brand because of competitive compensation.
+According to a survey, 68 percent of influencers work with a brand because of competitive compensation.
 A whopping 77 percent, on the other hand, prefer working with brands that grant them creative freedom.

 4. Showcase Influencer-Generated Content